CamunasLab/website/content/authors/linus/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  # - Research Assistants
+  - BSc students
-  # - Members
+  - Members
 ---

 David Sandberg is a research assistant in the lab since 2024.